I am a statistician and applied mathematician with broad interests in

 in Julia's LinearAlgebra module by default.
 70 loc total and very simple.

-a simple software package that provides a simple interface for simulating
+a simple software package that provides a convenient interface for simulating

 ARMA processes in a convenient format with infinite iterators.
-Univariate,
+The

 univariate processes, some other simple things are implemented, like the